assuremoss/Automated-Program-Repair/Anytime-Algorithm-2021/README.md

 ---
 Title: Please hold on: more time = more patches?
-Automated program repair as anytime algorithms
+Automated program repair as anytime algorithms Accepted at 2nd International Workshop on Automated Program Repair (APR 2021).

 Authors:
   - name: Duc-Ly Vu